shuaixu1997/cs371p_blog/README.md

 ### What's in your way?

 A lot of pressure.
-Why so many posts mentioned 439?
 Other than this course, I'm taking CS439 and CS345 as well.
+(BTW Why so many posts mentioned 439?)
 I'm not insane; I just love going against general advice to see what sort of journey it would be.
 For me, being busy is the only way to avoid slacking off.
 I don't like implementing operating system at all, but I think topics like using Haskell to write a interpreter for JavaScript and taking LIVE programming test as exams should be so exciting!

 ### What will you do next week?